keankj/Getting_and_Cleaning_Data_Project/Codebook.md

 laying
 ```

-4.)
-Appropriately labels the dataset (`merged_dataset.txt`) with descriptive activity names.
+4) Merges `S`, `X` & `Y` to create a table named `cleaned` (10299x68 dataframe).
+First column `subject` contains subject IDs, second column `activity` contains activity names and the last 66 columns contain measurements that range between -1 to 1.
+Write the `cleaned` data to `merged_dataset.txt` file in the current working directory.

-5) Creates another tidy dataset (`averages_dataset.txt`) with the average of each variable for each activity and each subject.
-30 subjects X 6 activities = 180 averages.
+5) Creates another tidy dataset with the average of each variable for each activity and each subject.
+30 subjects X 6 activities = 180 combinations.
+For each combination, the mean of each measurement is calculated with the corresponding combination (180x68 data frame).
+Writes the output to `averages_dataset.txt` file in the current working directory.